RomainGehrig/AppliedDataAnalysis/project/report/report.md

   1. **The swiss population doesn't use Twitter enough**
      Over a whole year, having only thousands of tweets about a subject seems fairly low.
      We saw the distribution of tweets in the state does not follow the distribution of voters.
+There is a huge bias toward state that are more internationally oriented, like Geneva and Zurich.
      It become hard to draw conclusions from the tweets if not enough people talk about the votations online.
   2. **The classifier is not good enough**
      Taking a look at Spinn3r's sentiments, some of those seem really off.